 Seaweek is New Zealand’s annual national week about the sea.
 It is hosted by the New Zealand Association for Environmental Education and includes a wide range of events, activities, competitions and opportunities for action.

-With 75% of New Zealanders living within 10 km of the coast, marine science need not be limited to just 1 week.
-Following is a sample of the Hub's marine resources.
-Use the Topics and concepts tab at the top of a page to find an even wider variety.
+With 75% of New Zealanders living within 10 km of the coast, marine science need not be limited to just 1 week, marine contexts can link to many different science concepts.
+Below is a sample of the Hub's marine resources.
+Use the Topics and Concepts links at the top of a page to find an even wider variety of teaching resources.